Our auto technicians are trained to perform 1989 Chevrolet Camaro brake checks, brake services, and brake repairs. Schedule your appointment now.

 How often do 1989 Chevrolet Camaro brake pads need to be replaced?
 It largely depends on where and how you drive.
 In general, brake pads last from 30,000 to 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Alternatively, riding the brakes and hauling heavy loads can shorten their useful life.
 How often you need to replace your brake pads also depends on what kind you have on your Camaro.
 Not all brake pads are created equally.
 Some materials last longer.
 Luckily, Firestone Complete Auto Care offers Chevrolet Camaro brake pad replacements, coupons on brake services, and a limited Lifetime Parts Warranty on brake pads.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Chevrolet's standards.

 You might have a strong and reliable engine in your Chevrolet Camaro.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can’t brake, it might as well be scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, and the metal-to-metal grinding may compromise other healthy parts.
 We can help you steer clear of further brake damage.
 Get your 1989 Chevrolet Camaro brakes fixed at Firestone Complete Auto Care.
 Our brake repair services include brake pad/shoe replacement, rotor/drum resurfacing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder installation.
 Schedule a brake service and repair appointment for your Chevrolet Camaro.

 You rely on your Chevrolet Camaro to get you where you need to be.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Select from our service menu below to learn about 1989 Chevrolet repairs.